azer/delicious-surf/README.md

-Delicious Surf is a web browser that makes easier to access and organize your bookmarks on del.icio.us.
+Delicious Surf is a fork of Surf web browser.
+It makes easier to access and organize your bookmarks on del.icio.us.

 Tested Platforms: Linux
 Dependencies: dmenu, libwebkit, xorg-prop, wget

 Install